penrose/penrose/tutorial/tutorial.md

 * We define the substances in our diagram by declaring its type and its variable name in `.sub`.
 * We define the styles using the syntax `forall TYPE_NAME x { /* declarations */ }` in `.sty`.

+Now we are going to start our second example that teaches skills
 # Example (2)